Chia-Network/chia-docs/docs/block-validation/block-rewards.md

 ## Farmer vs Pool reward

 The block reward is divided into two coins.
 The first coin goes to the farmer puzzle hash, which is specified by the farmer, and usually goes straight to the farmer's wallet.
-This contains 1/8 of the total value (0.25 XCH for the first 3 years).
+This contains 1/8 of the total value.
 This is referred to as the _farmer coin_.

 The second coin, with 7/8 of the value, is called the _pool coin_.
 This coin can go to one of two places: